adonix-org/postrise/README.md

     // Not required, but logs the create event. super.beforeCreate(settings);

-    // Default username is the logged in user. settings.setUsername("my_login_user");
+    // Default username is the current OS user. settings.setUsername("my_login_user");

     // Either set the password, or use pg_hba.conf to configure